ancestor_tags_list: #admin_show_subpages#capacity_building#training#powermakers#admin_show_subpages#

 Testimonials

-This is some of what they had to say:
+This is some of what our PowerMakers had to say about the program:

 I had an incredible week soaking up all the information.
 When you get a group of Indigenous people in the room, you come out with Black Magic.
 This is a very complex journey – we must reach out and share it.